So you're writing a newsletter. But how can you turn your writing into rent money? Let's go through nine options.

 1. Classified Ads

-One of the tiny little things you could do is to have a classified ads section in your newsletter.
-Classified ads are the digital version of old school ads that ran in newspapers.
-These are affordable plain-text ads with up to 180 characters usually shown at the bottom of the newsletter.
+Classified ads are affordable plain-text ads with up to 180 characters usually shown at the bottom of the newsletter.
 Advertisers can only add one link in the classified ads.
-This is the best place for small companies, other newsletters to advertise themselves.
-Here is the classified section image from the DenseDiscovery newsletter:
+You can offer to promote other newsletters here, or small businesses.
+Here's the classified section image from the DenseDiscovery newsletter:

 2. Sponsor Ads